bretmullinix/python-for-beginners/readme.md

    will focus on working with the real world **mammal** and **car** objects to explain the OOP concepts.
    The tutorial is in the [**t5-oop-part2**](./t5-oop-part2) folder.

+1. **Working with Test Driven Design (TDD)**

+   Test Driven Design (TDD) is a great practice that can take you from a beginner in software development to an experienced or even advanced software developer in a very short period.
+TDD is based on the idea where you create your application or feature using pseudo code in a test, have the test fail, make changes to quickly get your application test to work, and then change your code to make your code maintainable and extensible.
+The tutorial is in the [**t6-tdd**](./t6-tdd) folder.

 :construction: